Save big (up to $1,875) on small business tools with our free membership, business.com+

 1. Dollar Shave Club

 The Dollar Shave Club video hit every marketing principle perfectly.
-It was fun and informative, it listed the company’s information repeatedly, and it communicated why the company was different from its competitors.
+It was fun and informative, it listed the company’s information repeatedly and it communicated why the company was different from its competitors.

 2. Airbnb

 Airbnb is the poster child for persistence in marketing.
 In 2008, Airbnb co-founders Brian Chesky and Joe Gebbia started renting air mattresses.
-By 2021, according to Statista, Airbnb was valued at $113 billion, but the road to success was not a straight one.
+Now, Airbnb has more than eight million worldwide listings.

-The company did not experience growth until it focused on marketing.
+However, Airbnb did not experience growth until it focused on marketing.
 It relied on email and content creation to drive site interaction.
-The Airbnb team sent prospective renters and property owners emails recommending highly reviewed rentals in destinations an individual recently searched for.
-Some emails even included location suggestions to spur an interest in traveling.
-The email campaigns were so successful that Airbnb created a travel blog on its website to help inspire vacation ideas.
-Airbnb wanted to be the first and last thought when planning a trip.
+The Airbnb team sent prospective renters and property owners emails recommending highly reviewed rentals in destinations an individual had searched for recently.
+The company even included location suggestions in some of its marketing emails to spur an interest in traveling.

 Did You Know?Did you know

-3. NOOM
+3. NOOMA

 5. Uber